Beaujeux Wilde & King Solicitors - Trusts For the Family

 It is therefore easy to see why Trusts have become so popular, as they apply to so many circumstances of gift-making or for asset transfers.

-Why are Family Trusts useful?
+Why are Trusts useful?

 In simple terms, Trusts protect the money or asset gifted or transferred, for the beneficiaries.